ReproNim/containers/README.md

 ## Runnable script

-For advanced users who are comfortable with datalad, the following script may give you everything you need.
+For advanced users who are comfortable with DataLad, the following script may give you everything you need.

 <details>